dlion/domenicoluciani/_posts/2018-10-02-keybase-crypto-made-simple.md

 ## History?

-From ancient times humankind ever wanted to communicate secrets or sensitive informations with each others, we invented a lot of method to do that, today we will see 2 of them:
+From ancient times humankind ever wanted to communicate secrets or sensitive information with each other we invented a lot of method to do that, today we will see 2 of them:

 ## Symmetric